make a submission by email:

 Instruction for Authors

-The journal “Klinichna khirurhiya” submits for publications articles in Russian and Ukrainian languages.
+The journal “Klinichna khirurhiya” submits for publications articles in Ukrainian, English and Russian languages.

 Manuscript submissions should conform to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals elaborated by International Committee of Medical Journal Editors, which are available at ICMJE.org.